Nina Dobrev Flaunts Tiny Waist In Sexy Sports Bra

 The synopsis for the new show reveals that Dobrev plays a woman who is fed up with her father and decides to move in with her older half-sister and her sister’s fiance.
 The show is set to beginning airing on CBS in 2019 as a mid-season pick up.

-Recently, Nina’s former TVD co-star, Paul Wesley made a surprise trip to set to see her as he is also currently working on a new CBS series, titled Tell Me A Story, which is being produced by Kevin Williamson.
+Recently, Nina’s former TVD co-star, Paul Wesley, made a surprise trip to set to see her as he is also currently working on a new CBS series, titled Tell Me A Story, which is being produced by Kevin Williamson.

 “It’s a drama, so it has a lot of dark undertones, and scary moments, but it’s a very dramatic show.
 It’s a very emotional show,” Williams stated of the new show.